ElizAlvarez/BlogEngine/README.md

 2. BlogEngine.Core: Contains the interfaces, enumerations, and entities
 3. BlogEngine.Data: Connect to the database using code first migration

-For this solution, Onion Architecture was implemented we have the core application in the center and infrastructure, data, and APIs are around the core.
+This solution was implemented with the Onion Architecture.
+There is a core application in the center, and around there are the data and APIs.
 For more information about this architecture: [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/)

 ## Installation